Murders of Haile Kifer and Nicholas Brady: Castle doctrine debate

 Legal analysts have stated that the initial shootings most likely would have been justified under Minnesota's laws, but that the subsequent shots were not justified once any threat had been removed.
 Sheriff Wetzel said that "The law doesn't permit you to execute somebody once a threat is gone."
 Hamline University School of Law professor Joseph Olson said, "I think the first shot is justified.
 After the person is no longer a threat because they're seriously wounded, the application of self-defense is over."

 In addition to his home surveillance system, Smith also recorded at least 6 hours of audio on a digital recorder in the basement of the residence.
-Prior to the break-in, he is heard saying "In your left eye." and "I realize I don't have an appointment but I would like to see one of the lawyers here."
+Prior to the break-in, he is heard saying "In your left eye" and "I realize I don't have an appointment but I would like to see one of the lawyers here".
 The prosecution noted that Kifer was later shot in the left eye by Smith and allege that the other statement is a rehearsal of what he would say after the shooting—an indication that he knew he would soon need an attorney.

 Following the shootings, Smith made a number of statements, including: "I am not a bleeding heart liberal.
 I felt like I was cleaning up a mess—not like spilled food, not like vomit, not even like... not even like diarrhea—the worst mess possible.
-And I was stuck with it... in some tiny little respect.
+And I was stuck with it ... in some tiny little respect.
 I was doing my civic duty.
 If the law enforcement system couldn't handle it, I had to do it.
 I had to do it.
-The law system couldn't handle her and it fell into my lap and she dropped her problem in my lap... and she threw her own problem in my face.
+The law system couldn't handle her and it fell into my lap and she dropped her problem in my lap ... and she threw her own problem in my face.
 And I had to clean it up."
 Smith's recorded statements, the evidence indicating he had planned the shootings, along with the excessive number of shots fired, led to Smith being charged with second-degree murder.
 Smith was initially charged with two counts of second-degree murder; however, in April 2013, he was indicted on two counts of first-degree murder.
 Bail was later set at US$50,000, which Smith posted.

 Hamline law professor emeritus Joseph Daly commented that the laws surrounding the case were dividing the Little Falls community.
-"In some states, somebody breaks into your home you are allowed to shoot them dead.
-Period," said Daly.
-He pointed out other states, such as Florida, have a "stand your ground" law, but Minnesota has what's known as a reasonable person doctrine.
-"If a reasonable person would see if you are in fear of great bodily harm or death.
+Daly said: "In some states, somebody breaks into your home you are allowed to shoot them dead.
+Period".
+He pointed to other states, such as Florida, having a "stand your ground" law but Minnesota has what is known as a reasonable person doctrine.
+Arguing that summary execution is reasonable, Daly said: "If a reasonable person would see if you are in fear of great bodily harm or death.
 That's our statute.
-It comes down to, what would a reasonable person see in this situation for Mr. Smith?" said Daly, arguing that summary execution is reasonable.
+It comes down to, what would a reasonable person see in this situation for Mr. Smith?"